swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## help
-The function of help is basic: provide you usage details on how to use box and the commands available to you.
+This function provides basic information and usage examples for all availible box commands.

 Syntax:
 ```bash